lxmwust/Nuclei_Segmentation_Experiments_Demo/README.md

 ## Overview
 We present a novel and efficient computing framework for segmenting the overlapping nuclei by combining Marker-controlled Watershed with our proposed convolutional neural network (DIMAN).
 We implemented our method based on the open-source machine learning framework TensorFlow  and reinforcement learning library TensorLayer.This repository contains all code used in our experiments, incuding the data preparation, model construction, model training and result evaluation.
-For comparison with our method, we also utilized TensorFlow and TensorLayer to reimplement four known semantic segmentation convolutional neural networks: FCN8s, U-Net, HED and
+For comparison with our method, we also utilized TensorFlow and TensorLayer to reimplement four known semantic segmentation convolutional neural networks: FCN8s, U-Net, HED and SharpMask.
-SharpMask,

-## Dataset
-We conducted the experiments on two public H&E stained histopathology image datasets: MICCAI2017 and BNS.

-* MICCAI2017:  includes totally 32 annotated image tiles [link](http://miccai.cloudapp.net/competitions/)
-* BNS: contains 33 manually annotated H&E stained histopathology
-images with a total of 2754 cells [link](https://peterjacknaylor.github.io/)
-* We have shared the two datasets by Google Drive [link](https://drive.google.com/open?id=1-11wp70IAc-Ba-oI89qhtCa_VOXZ93Ls)

 ## Dependencies
 * Python 3.x